ohmqtt/ohmqtt_python/README.md

 ## Development

-I wrote ΩQTT in 2025 as a personal challenge.
+I wrote ΩQTT in 2025 as a personal challenge with two goals.

+First, I wanted a complete understanding of the MQTT 5.0 protocol specification.

-I set out to create the fastest, most complete, most analyzed, most tested, best architected, and most maintainable stand-alone FOSS MQTT 5.0 client implementation for pure Python.
+Second, I set out to create the fastest, most complete, most analyzed, most tested, best architected, and most maintainable stand-alone FOSS MQTT 5.0 client implementation for pure Python.

+I am committed to the care and maintenance of ΩQTT, with the cooperation and feedback of community.

 ### Support

-Contact me at <matt@endpointdev.com> for support.
+Contact me at <matt@endpointdev.com> for support with ΩQTT or other MQTT projects.

 ### Running the Tests